Sewer Backups and Flooding

-If you have your line rootered, have the service provider write down the specific footage where the blockage was found - or at least where the provider thinks it is.
-Also have the provider mark the spot on the ground.
-This information is helpful in determining if the problem is within the City's area of responsibility and to call 811 for utility locates.
-The mark also can be helpful if you must dig up the pipe to repair it.
+If you have your line cleaned have the service provider write down the specific footage where the blockage was found - or at least where the provider thinks it is.
+Also have the provider mark the spot of the blockage and the entire side sewer alignment on the ground.
+Make measurements from fixed reference points (building corner etc) and take photographs of the marks.
+This information is helpful for future reference and in determining if the problem is within the City's main and to call 811 for utility locates before digging up the pipe to repair it.

 What Is Causing the Problem?